 Many people who are new to composting are surprised to learn just how many things they can compost, but outside of food and yard waste, things start becoming more confusing.
 Keep in mind that metal, glass and plastic are not compostable and bioplastics will not break down in home compost piles.
-Paper, including newspaper, is OK but avoid using paper with colored ink, as it may contain heavy metals or other toxic materials.
-Glossy paper does not break down as well, so avoid adding most food packaging, particularly containers used to hold liquids, like orange juice or ice cream, as these are usually lined with a thin layer of plastic.
+Paper, including newspaper, is OK because newspaper inks are now water- or soy-based, but avoid using shiny papers.
+Avoid using other glossy papers, such as food packaging containers, because they do not break down well and some are lined with a thin layer of plastic.

-Paper coffee filters are compostable but refrain from including nonpaper coffee filters or any tea bags since these are usually made from plastic or sealed with a plastic glue.
+Paper coffee filters are compostable but refrain from including nonpaper coffee filters.
+If you compost tea bags, cut off the tops because they're either fastened with staples or possibly sealed with a plastic glue.
 Similarly, cardboard egg cartons are fine but avoid adding Styrofoam or plastic egg cartons.
 You can even compost popsicle sticks and toothpicks.

 Don't be afraid to think outside the kitchen.
 Dryer lint works as a brown compost material but only if it is from natural-fiber laundry (synthetic fabrics create lint full of microplastics) and if you do not use dryer sheets.
 Cardboard tubes from toilet paper and paper towels and even used paper towels are also good browns for composting.

 Composting Animal Waste

 While manure is a great green addition to compost, remember that this only applies to vegetarian animals, such as cows, horses and chickens.
 Do not add dog or cat feces or cat litter to your compost, as it is likely to carry disease organisms and will make the odor of your compost pile unbearable.

 - Sierra Magazine: Composting 101: Hooray for the Black, Brown, and Green